 Renee Richardson, President/Chief Philosopher

 Renee, an Indigenous woman from the Muskogee/Creek Nation, concluded her tenure as the Manager of the Crime Analysis Unit at the Richmond Police Department, marking the beginning of her entrepreneurial journey.
 Leveraging her diverse skill set encompassing Leadership Development, Crime Analysis (strategic, administrative, tactical), Intelligence, Investigative techniques, Social Network Analysis, and Case/Project Research, she co-founded Four Directions Consulting LLC.
 This business aims to provide comprehensive leadership development and public safety training using a meticulous four-step approach.
-Driven by a passion to aid North American Indigenous Nations, Renee initiated Three Sisters, a non-profit project inspired by her late husband, a member of the Haliwa-Saponi Tribe.
+Driven by a passion to aid North American Indigenous Nations, Renee founded Three Sisters, a non-profit project inspired by her late husband, a member of the Haliwa-Saponi Tribe.

 Renee has more than 30 years of service, including 15 as the supervisor of the Crime Analysis Unit, she spearheaded a team that showcased exceptional capabilities.
 Under her leadership, the Unit seamlessly handled workload surges and proactively identified crime patterns, aiding investigations and case resolutions.
 Renee's leadership fostered a culture of continuous learning and versatility among analysts, resulting in numerous accolades and awards for their work on high-profile cases.
 The Richmond Crime Analysis Unit earned nationwide recognition, drawing visits from law enforcement agencies seeking to emulate its success.